Leicestershire: Food and drink

 Stilton and Red Leicester cheeses and the pork pie are the three most famous contributions to English cuisine from Leicestershire.

 Leicestershire food producers include Claybrooke mill, one of the very few commercially working watermills left in Britain producing a range of over 40 flours; meat from rare and minority breeds from Brockleby's Pies; and Christmas turkey and goose from Seldom Seen Farm.
 Two dairies produce Red Leicester cheese in the county: Long Clawson, who also produce blue stilton, and the Leicestershire Handmade Cheese Company.

-All-natural non-alcoholic fruit cordials and pressed drinks are made by Belvoir Fruit Farms and sold in supermarkets across Britain.
+All-natural non-alcoholic fruit cordials and pressed drinks are made by Belvoir Farm and sold in supermarkets across Britain.
 Swithland Spring Water is sourced from the Charnwood hills.
 Breweries in Leicestershire and Rutland are listed on the Leicester CAMRA website.
 The county's largest beer brewer is Everards, and there are several microbreweries.

 Various markets are held across the county.
 Leicester Market, given its Market status in the 13th century, is said to be the largest outdoor covered marketplace in Europe and among the products on sale are fruit and vegetables sold by market stallholders, and fresh fish and meat in the Indoor Market.

 The annual East Midlands Food & Drink Festival held in Melton Mowbray had over 200 exhibitors and 20,000 visitors attending in 2007 making it the largest British regional food festival.